 Marginalized IdentitiesShedding Light on Invisible Chronic Illness: Social Support, Minority Stress, and Psychological Well-Being

-This study will examine the relationship between invisible chronic health conditions and their impact on psychological well-being.
+This study examines the relationship between invisible chronic health conditions and their impact on psychological well-being.
 Past research on this topic has been primarily focused on medical based models and often disregards the psychological impacts associated with an invisible chronic illness.
-This study will use minority stress theory and path analysis to examine how social support is mediated by stigma consciousness and outness in its relationship to psychological well-being.
+This study uses minority stress theory and path analysis to examine how social support is mediated by stigma consciousness and outness in its relationship to psychological well-being.

 Specifically, the author expects that perceived social support, and outness each would be related positively with perceived well-being, and that stigma would be related negatively with perceived well-being.
 The second set of hypotheses involved the mediation patterns proposed in the minority stress literature.
 Specifically, it is predicted that proximal minority stressors (i.e., expectations of stigma, and outness/concealment) would mediate the relations of the distal stressor (i.e., perceived social support) with perceived well-being.

 Becoming Ace: Identity formation for Asexual Identified People of Color

 This is a research study on the experiences of asexual-identified People of Color with identity development or formation.
 Specifically we are interested in how other social identities may influence or are influenced by an asexual identity.
 There is a paucity of research on the subject of human asexuality and a resounding absence of literature exploring the lives of asexual-identified people of color.
 It is the author's hope to illuminate the dynamic nature of identity formation and experience.
 This study is currently under way.
 If you are interested, please find a link to the survey under the Announcements on the Home page.

 Brief Online Study for Students Diagnosed with Learning Disability/Disabilities